 Most people who come to Madrid leave with at least one piece of Madrid memorabilia!
 Whether it’s a t-shirt, some post cards or some nice trinkets to hang on the walls.
-If you’re a sports fan and are looking for a shirt with your favourite futbolista on the back or a scarf filled with your team’s colours to wave at the game, then this blog can help you find the best places to buy them!
+If you’re a sports fan and are looking for a shirt with your favourite futbolista on the back or a scarf filled with your team’s colours to wave at a big Madrid game (like El Clasico – the big match between Barcelona and Madrid), then this blog can help you find the best places to buy them!

-If you’re a sports fan and want to enjoy all Madrid has to offer, take a moment to join our Citylife Sports club!
+If you’re a sports fan and want to enjoy all Madrid has to offer, take a moment to join our Citylife Sports club or WhatsApp Forum: Sports in Madrid!
 A place for sports enthusiasts to get together to watch games, to organise pick-up games, find discounts to shops and gyms around Madrid, swap advise and learn about sports in Madrid!

 You can buy football shirts for all the teams in Madrid at their respected club shops, they all have one at their stadiums and shirt prices vary for each but become cheaper at the end of the season.
 The most expensive are Real Madrid shirts from the official store starting from €90 and Atlético Madrid shirts in their store starting from €65.
 Real Madrid and Atlético Madrid also both have stores on Gran Vía and elsewhere in Madrid.